seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 35</h2>

 In JavaScript, I learned about concatenating strings with the Plus Equals Operator, constructing strings with variables, appending variables to strings, and finding the length of a string. #100DaysOfCode

+<h2>Day 36</h2>

+I learned how to access multi-dimension arrays with indexes, manipulate arrays with push(), manuipulate arrays with pop(), manipulate arrays with shift(), and manipulate arrays with unshift(). #100DaysOfCode